benbrumpton/HUNT-MR/README.md

 `./docs/Methods_HUNT_LF`  - Quality control and imputation

 # Warning!
-Do not transfer individual-level off the HUNT-MR lab
+Do not transfer individual-level data off the HUNT-MR lab
 Summary-level data can be tranfered as per your ethics application and HUNT approval

 ## Backup